-"There isn't a prerequisite to run an ultra," says Torrence.
-"The length of an ultra training plan depends on the race (distance and terrain), the individual (injury predisposition, schedule), endurance background and race goals.
+"There isn't a prerequisite to run an ultra," Torrence says.
+"The length of an ultra training plan depends on the race distance and terrain, the individual — like injury predisposition and schedule — endurance background and race goals.
 Personally, I went from my farthest race being a road half-marathon directly to a 50-mile trail ultra.
 Desire and perspective are most important."

 When choosing your race, it's important to recognize what the biggest challenges are in order to make the most informed decision.
 A lot of these challenges will arise during ultramarathon training; choosing the best "first" ultra depends on being able to train in the same conditions that you'll be racing in.
 This is why Torrence recommends doing a race close to home so you can visit and train on the course.